Overview

 It is a rough route with mainly the highlights, so there’s plenty of room to add or replace things yourself according to your own preferences.
 We drove this route from Cape Town to Johannesburg, but you can just as well plan this itinerary in the other direction.

-So, in which direction should you do the route?
+So, in which direction should you take the route?
 This depends on where you want to spend the end of your trip: in the nice and cozy Cape Town, where there is a lot to see and do, or in Kruger National Park to see as much wildlife as possible.

 Feel free to contact us with your questions about the various options and we will do our utmost to help you further.